Exhibitions / Talks

-Easy On The Eye have a display of walking picture images running from April 16 – August 3 2011 at Sewerby Hall, near Bridlington, East Yorkshire.
-I have also done an online gallery of the images for people who might be interested (“Snaps” Walking Pictures ).
+EXHBITIONS • Easy On The Eye can arrange displays and exhibitions.
+We supplied material for a display at Worthing in 2016.
+I had a display of walking picture images running from April 16 – August 3rd 2011 at Sewerby Hall, near Bridlington, East Yorkshire.
+There is an online gallery of the images retained on this site (“Snaps” Walking Pictures ).

 The idea for this display arose after contacting East Riding of Yorkshire Council, and curators at Sewerby Hall and Gardens, who were helpful in furnishing me with information and images they held regarding the Snaps company and William Foster-Brigham, who operated in Bridlington.